The ultimate guide to federal student loans

 - Direct PLUS Loan: 9.08 percent.

-Borrowing limits for federal student loans
+What are the borrowing limits for federal student loans?

 The amount you can borrow in federal student loans partly depends on whether you’re an independent or dependent student, which is based on whether your parents financially support you.
 How much you can borrow is also based on your year in school.